Analytic Nuclear Gradients for Complete Active Space Linearized Pair-Density Functional Theory

 Because the L-PDFT energy depends linearly on the one- and two-\gls{rdm} elements of the state, it is possible to express it as the expectation value of a Hermitian operator which we call the L-PDFT Hamiltonian ($\hat{H}^\mathrm{L-PDFT}$).

 Here $h^\mathrm{const}$ is a constant term that only depends on $\zod$.

-The final L-PDFT energies and states are the solutions to the eigenvalue equation of the operator $\hat{H}^\mathrm{L-PDFT}$ defined within the model space spanned by the eigenvectors of the underlying SA-CASSCF calculation.
+The final L-PDFT energies and states are the solutions to the eigenvalue equation of the operator $\hat{H}^\mathrm{L-PDFT}$ projected within the model space spanned by the eigenvectors of the underlying SA-CASSCF calculation.

 Note that $\ket{\Gamma}$ and $\ket{I}$ span the same model space, but the state $\ket{I}$ are chosen such that they diagonalize the normal electronic Hamiltonian projected within that space.